HSodhani1/AED_Final_Project/README.md

 ## Problem Statement:
 The problem faced by hotels to manage customers who have different needs when they book a room in the hotel.
-There is a need of a system that aims to solve this problem of the hotel (to provide easy and quick access for their custormers) and also of the customer who wish to get all the amenities provided by the hotel on their finger tips!
+There is a need of a system that aims to solve this problem of the hotel (to provide easy and quick access for their customers) and also of the customer who wish to get all the amenities provided by the hotel on their fingertips!

 ## How we have solved the problem:
 The solution of the problem faced by hotels to manage rooms and facilities they provide to their users